PokemonGoMap/RocketMap/docs/extras/Speed-Scanning.md

 > I'm seeing a lot of "[ WARNING] hhhs kind spawnpoint 12341234123 has no pokemon 2 times in a row"

 Possible causes:
-* During initial scan, Speed Scan makes guesses for spawn duration.
+* During initial scan, Speed Scheduler makes guesses for spawn duration.
 Should reduce after initial scan done.
 * Spawnpoint is one of the extremely rare double spawnpoints, and was scanned during it's hidden period
 * Spawnpoint has been removed by Niantic.
-Speed Scan will no longer queue for scans after missing five times
+Speed Scheduler will no longer queue for scans after missing five times

-What does this line mean? `SpeedScan Overseer: Scanning status: 27 total waiting, 0 initial bands, 0 TTH searches, and 27 new spawns`
+> What does this line mean? `SpeedScan Overseer: Scanning status: 27 total waiting, 0 initial bands, 0 TTH searches, and 27 new spawns`

 Intial bands are the scans done to find the spawn points, TTH searches are looking for the time_til_hidden stamp to find the exact spawn time, and new spawn searches are scanning new spawns.

-How about this line? `Initial scan: 100.00%, TTH found: 100.00%, Spawns reached: 100.00%, Spawns found: 100.00%, Good scans 99.59%`
+> How about this line? `Initial scan: 100.00%, TTH found: 100.00%, Spawns reached: 100.00%, Spawns found: 100.00%, Good scans 99.59%`

 Initial scan is the search for spawn points and scans each location in five bands within an hour, about 12 minutes apart.
 This should take a little over an hour to reach 100% with sufficient workers.